 Ah, the stoicism, the smiling in the face of doom.
 I wonder why people feel they have to do this, why it has become such a cultural imperative.
 If I had cancer, I think I'd raise bloody hell and be so hard to get along with, NO ONE would come visit me (a situation I should be used to by now).
 Then again, maybe I'd be terrified.
 I know I would not be stoical.
 I'd be shit-scared and probably miserable from all the clinical attention, the being fed through machines with no one talking to you.

-I've heard it said that quite often, when you get your diagnosis, the doctor comes in the room, says to the patient "you have cancer", then turns and leaves.
+I've heard it said that quite often, when you get your diagnosis, the doctor comes in the room, says to the patient "you have cancer", then turns and leaves you sitting there alone.
 If I don't go, I won't hear that, will I?
 These guys are sons-of-bitches, aren't they?
 Are there any good ones?
 Well, OK, my brother-in-law, he's a Gunning man and as far as I'm concerned they're all great, but he lives all the way across the country.

 If I don't go, I don't need to hear any of that shit.
 But if I don't go, this little scritchy-scrabbly feeling in my gut may not stop for a long time.
 If ever.